Wow11One/url_parser/Readme.md

 <dd>
 The domain name is the key part of the website address that tells you who is responsible for the content and ultimately whether it is legitimate or not.
 The domain name can have a list of subdomains, separated by a point.
-A domain can have up to 500 subdomains.
-Each subdomain can be up to 255 characters long, but for multi level subdomains, each level can only be 63 characters long.
+The examples of a domain name: google.com, distedu.ukma.edu.ua.

+**Technical aspects of parsing:**

 A domain name is required for a URL address.
-The examples of a domain name: google.com, distedu.ukma.edu.ua.
+A label is a part of a domain name, separated by a dot (".").
+Each label can be up to 63 characters long.
+For simplicity, domain names and subdomains are parsed into a general vector as string values.
 </dd>

 <dt>